 While we do recommend integrating your marketing automation and CRM software, they are two completely separate entities.
 But, it is important to keep data in sync so marketing and sales teams are on the same page in regard to a prospect’s activities.

 By integrating marketing automation and CRM, you’re a creating a single, unified funnel for interactions with prospects.
-Here is an example from HubSpot, a leader in the digital marketing industry:

 Marketing automation is at the top of the funnel, bringing in new leads while simultaneously working with sales to qualify and nurture those relationships into customers.